-Twenty tablets of trans-ferulic acid antioxidant support (250 mg) were accurately weighed, and the average weight was calculated.
-A quantity equivalent to 0.5 g of ferulic acid from crushed tablets were transferred to a fifty-ml volumetric flask containing 25 ml of methanol.
-The solution was sonicated, and methanol was added to get a concentration of 10 mg/ml.
-The resulting sample solution was filtered using Whatman filter paper, and further dilution was performed to get 20 μ g/ml of ferulic acid.
+Twenty tablets of Trans-ferulic acid antioxidant support 250 mg were accurately weighed and average weight was calculated.
+Quantity equivalent to 0.5 gm of ferulic acid from crushed tablets was transferred to fifty ml volumetric flask containing 25 ml of methanol.
+The solution was sonicated and methanol was added to get concentration of 10 mg/ml.
+The resulting sample solution was filtered using what man filter paper and further dilution was performed to get 20 μ g/ml of ferulic acid.